ch-love/Iceberg/README.md

 # Iceberg
-A simple, light weight and fast, sherbert mobile app for IOS, written in Dart
+A new, fast, modern and easy to use, web-based Revolt client.